MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/tn014-custom-controls.md

     // insert code to draw an item in this menu
     ```

-- Kendi kendine çizim liste kutuları için:
+- Kendinden çizimli liste kutuları için:

     ```cpp
     CListBox:MeasureItem(LPMEASUREITEMSTRUCT);